thiagomajesk/dotfiles/README.md

 ### Linux or MacOs Host

-> 🚨 Folow this steps only if you are using a Linux system as a host.
+> 🚨 Folow this steps only if you are using a Linux system as a host (or if you want to setup just the Linux env).

 1. Install yadm with `sudo apt install yadm -y`
 2. Clone the repository `yadm clone --bootstrap git@github.com:thiagomajesk/dotfiles.git`